Technica-Corporation/ipls_anomaly_detection/README.md

 - IPLS Peers:

-  - You need four devices
-    - You may use less, but you should have at least two
+  - Four devices are recommended, but you should have at least two
   - Containers are Docker or Singularity
   - Tested on Raspberry Pi 4 (Linux ARM64)

 - Data Generators:

   -  One for each IPLS Peer
-     -  Setup is more simple having them on the same device, but they do not need to be
+     -  Setup is simpler if data generators are on the same device as their Peers, but is not required
   -  Containers are Docker
   -  Tested on Raspberry Pi 4 (Linux ARM64)